KDE/plasma-login-manager/README.md

 To try Plasma Login, you can build both repositories and install them on your system.

 > [!caution]
 > It is not recommended to install this on your system — you should use a virtual machine instead.
-Installing this on real hardware will leave behind files not trivially uninstallable and could leave your system in a non-function state.
+Installing this on real hardware will leave behind files not trivially uninstallable and could leave your system in a non-functional state.

 You will need to: